Benazir023/Logic_for_mobile_app_for_lottery_addiction/README.md

 We managed to write four functions to help us meet our objectives that were as follows:

-    one_ticket_probability() — calculates the probability of winning the big prize with a single ticket check_historical_occurrence() — checks whether a certain combination has occurred in the Canada lottery data set multi_ticket_prob() — calculates the probability for any number of tickets between 1 and 13,983,816 prob_less6() — calculates the probability of having three, four or five winning numbers
+     i)one_ticket_probability() — calculates the probability of winning the big prize with a single ticket ii)check_historical_occurrence() — checks whether a certain combination has occurred in the Canada lottery data set iii)multi_ticket_prob() — calculates the probability for any number of tickets between 1 and 13,983,816 iv)prob_less6() — calculates the probability of having three, four or five winning numbers

 Possible features for a second version of the app include: - Improve the probability_less6() function to show the probabilities for having two winning numbers as well. - Making the outputs even easier to understand by adding fun analogies (for example, we can find probabilities for strange events and compare with the chances of winning in lottery; for instance, we can output something along the lines “You are 100 times more likely to be the victim of a shark attack than winning the lottery”). - Combine the one_ticket_probability() and check_historical_occurrence() to output information on probability and historical occurrence at the same time.